 ** With the recent surge of the omicron variant, we need to be ready to pivot our plans.

 The Duke Management Academy (DMA) is a significant investment in your professional growth, by Duke, your leaders, and by you.
-The participants will be chosen from a pool of nominees based on the strength of their application, Statement of Intent, and Letter of Recommendation.
+Participants nominate themselves, and must obtain a letter of recommendation from the Division leadership as outlined above.
+Candidates will be chosen from a pool of nominees based on the strength of their application, Statement of Intent, and Letter of Recommendation.